discord/dave-protocol/protocol.md

 If a member receives proposals from the voice gateway while they do not have a local group, the proposals are ignored.

 The group is established when the voice gateway broadcasts the first commit and associated welcome message(s) via the [dave_mls_announce_commit_transition opcode (29)](#dave_mls_announce_commit_transition-29) and [dave_mls_welcome opcode (30)](#dave_mls_welcome-30).
 When the voice gateway broadcasts this message, it updates its local MLS group context to consider the MLS group established.
-When the client receives either its own commit or a welcome, it updates its local group state and discards all pending state.
+When the client receives either its own commit or a welcome, it updates its local group state and discards all pending states.

 ### Invalid Groups

-To be valid an MLS group must have the expected ciphersuite and extension list for the protocol version (per [MLS Parameters](#mls-parameters)) and must include the external senders extension with one external sender exactly matching that received from the voice gateway via the [dave_mls_external_sender_package opcode (25)](#dave_mls_external_sender_package-25).
+To be valid an MLS group must have the expected ciphersuite and extension list for the protocol version (per [MLS Parameters](#mls-parameters)) and must include the external sender's extension with one external sender exactly matching that received from the voice gateway via the [dave_mls_external_sender_package opcode (25)](#dave_mls_external_sender_package-25).

 The voice gateway may detect an invalid group during its validation of the initial commit and refuse to broadcast that commit.